gasparesganga/gasparesganga.com/labs/php-shapefile/index.md

 ## A note about Polygons orientation
-ESRI Shapefile specifications establish clockwise orientation for Polygons external rings and counterclockwise orientation for internal ones.
+ESRI Shapefile specifications establish clockwise orientation for Polygons outer rings and counterclockwise orientation for inner ones.
-Simple Features and GeoJSON, on the other hand, dictate the opposite.
-There is a lot of confusion about this subject and the expression *right-hand rule* is used for both scenarios.
+GeoJSON on the other hand dictate the opposite, as well as Simple Features used to do (this has been dropped eventually, allowing either orientation for Polygons).
+There is a lot of confusion about this subject and to make things worse the expression *right-hand rule* is used for both scenarios.
-It is worth noting that many Simple Features implementations (such as PostGIS) will not reject Polygons not complying to the specification, nor should proper GeoJSON parsers (see the note in [section 3.1.6](https://tools.ietf.org/html/rfc7946#section-3.1.6)).
+It is worth noting that many Simple Features implementations (such as PostGIS) will not reject Polygons not complying with the specification, nor should proper GeoJSON parsers (see the note in [section 3.1.6](https://tools.ietf.org/html/rfc7946#section-3.1.6)).

-This library gives the greatest flexibility to the programmer when **reading** Shapefiles through the [ShapefileReader](#shapefilereader__construct) `Shapefile::OPTION_INVERT_POLYGONS_ORIENTATION` constructor option.
-By default it is set to `true`, meaning it assumes the Shapefile is compliant to the specs and polygons external rings are stored with clockwise orientation: leaving this option enabled it will cause the output to be Simple Features compliant, thus polygons external rings will be converted to counterclockwise orientation (inner rings are reversed too and they will be in clockwise orientation in the output).
+This library gives the greatest flexibility to the programmer when **reading** Shapefiles through [ShapefileReader](#shapefilereader__construct) `Shapefile::OPTION_POLYGON_ORIENTATION_READING_AUTOSENSE` and `Shapefile::OPTION_POLYGON_OUTPUT_ORIENTATION` constructor options.
+By default they are set respectively to `true` and `Shapefile::ORIENTATION_COUNTERCLOCKWISE`, meaning the library will be able to read a Shapefile even when it is not compliant with ESRI specs and output Polygons/MultiPolygons will be forced to have a counterclockwise orientation (that is, opposite of ESRI specs).
+This should ensure the widest interoperability *out-of-the-box*, but changing the value of those options will allow for every desired behaviour.

-When **writing** a Shapefile things are easier, since the library will take care of everything and produce a file compliant to ESRI specifications (it analyzes and eventually corrects polygons outer and inner rings orientation).
+When **writing** a Shapefile things are easier, since the library will take care of everything and **always** produce a file compliant with ESRI specifications: it analyzes and eventually corrects Polygons/MultiPolygons, forcing closed rings, clockwise-oriented outer rings and counterclockwise inner rings.